 - a.
 A description of the legally relevant software functions, meaning of the data, etc. - b.
-A description of the accuracy of the measuring algorithms (e.g. price calculation and rounding algorithms). - c.
-A description of the user interface, menus and dialogues. - d.
-The software identifier(s) of the legally relevant software . - e.
-An overview of the system hardware, e.g. topology block diagram, type of computer(s), type of network - f.
-An overview of the configuration of the operating system used, security aspects of the operating system utilised, e.g. protection, user accounts, privileges, - g.
+A description of the user interface, menus and dialogues. - c.
+The software identifier(s) of the legally relevant software . - d.
+An overview of the system hardware, e.g., topology block diagram, type of computer(s), type of network - e.
+Regarding the documentation of the configuration of the operating system, see Extension O. - f.
 The operating manual.